13 Culturally-Rich Things to Do in Salvador Brazil

 8) Experience “Blessed Tuesdays” in Pelo

-Tuesday nights in Pelo are referred to as “Blessed Tuesdays”, where in true Brazilian fashion, a party begins after the 6pm service at the Church of SΓ£o Francisco.Β Vendors selling beers and caipiriΓ±has set up shop at the main square of Terreiro de Jesus,Β while crowds follow and dance with Afro-Bloco (street band) groups in the streets, and samba-reggae bands play live in the plazas.Β I vividly remember the soulful rhythms of the drums and the electrifying energy of the crowds.
+Tuesday nights in Pelo are called “Blessed Tuesdays”, where, in true Brazilian fashion, a party begins after the 6 pm service at the Church of São Francisco.
+Vendors selling beers and caipiriñhas shop at the main square of Terreiro de Jesus while crowds follow and dance with Afro-Bloco (street band) groups in the streets, and samba-reggae bands play live in the plazas.
+I vividly remember the drums’ soulful rhythms and the crowds’ electrifying energy.

 Dois de Julho

-Dois de Julho is a historic neighborhood located about 15 minutes away from Pelo.
+Dois de Julho is a historic neighborhood about 15 minutes away from Pelo.

 9) Catch a Sunset & Live Music at the Museu de Arte Moderna

-The Museu de Arte Moderna of Bahia (Museum of Modern Art)Β is a former sugar mill turned museum that features contemporary artwork by Brazilian artists.
+The Museu de Arte Moderna of Bahia (Museum of Modern Art) is a former sugar mill turned museum that features contemporary artwork by Brazilian artists.
 The museum is on the Bay of All Saints and is one of the best places to watch the sunset in Salvador.
-On most Saturday evenings in the summer, they have JAM no MAM, where live jazz music is performed in front of the museum from 6pm until sunset.
-Jam no MAM is the place to be for chill vibes with music and an incredible setting.
+On most Saturday evenings in the summer, they have JAM no MAM, where live jazz music is performed in front of the museum from 6 pm until sunset.
+Jam no MAM is the place for chill vibes with music and an incredible setting.

 10) Check out Street Art

-The MAM is surrounded by some incredible street art.
+Some incredible street art surrounds the MAM.
 You can see the influence of Brazil’s diverse background and history reflected in the art.

 Rio Vermelho (Red River)

-Rio Vermelho is a trendy neighborhood with bohemian beach vibes located in southern zone of Salvador.
+Rio Vermelho is a trendy neighborhood with bohemian beach vibes in the southern zone of Salvador.

 11) Attend a Free Concert

-Rio Vermelho is most known for its YemanjΓ‘ festival on February 2nd, a Β pre-carnival warm-up party that honors the goddess of the sea.
-The rest of the year, you can attend free concerts with artisan markets at Largo da Mariquita.
+Rio Vermelho is most known for its Yemanjá festival on February 2nd, a pre-carnival warm-up party that honors the goddess of the sea.
+You can attend free concerts with artisan markets at Largo da Mariquita for the rest of the year.

-AcarajΓ© is a traditional Bahian dish that consists of deep-fried “bread” made from mashed black-eyed peas cooked in palm oil.
+Acarajé is a traditional Bahian dish that consists of deep-fried “bread” made from mashed black-eyed peas cooked in palm oil.
 They are typically filled with shrimp and salad.
-You can find Acarajé all throughout Salvador, and of course the stands with the longer lines are your best bet.
+You can find Acarajé throughout Salvador, and of course, the stands with the longer lines are your best bet.

 Anywhere in Salvador